 James Bond descends into mystery as he tries to stop a mysterious organization from eliminating a country's most valuable resource.
 All the while, he still tries to seek revenge over the death of his love.

 Based very loosely on Robert Ludlum's novel, the Bourne Identity is the story of a man whose wounded body is discovered by fishermen who nurse him back to health.
-He can remember nothing and begins to try to rebuild his memory based on clues such as the Swiss bank account, the number of which, is implanted in his hip.
-He soon realizes that he is being hunted and takes off with Marie on a search to find out who he is and why he is being hunted.
+He can remember nothing and begins to try to rebuild his memory based on clues such as a Swiss bank account, the number of which is implanted in his hip.
+He soon realizes that he is being hunted and takes off with Marie on a search to find out who he is - and why he is being hunted.
 Written by

 292 of 346 people found this review helpful.